HBOS shares surge as move helps quell investor fears over state of banking sector.

 With the markets losing value, investors have headed for safer ground, with gold futures making their biggest gains in two decades.

-Share prices on Wall Street fell on Wednesday despite attempts by the US government to ease market concerns by bailing out AIG on Tuesday.
+The bleeding on Wall Street came despite attempts by the US government to ease market concerns by bailing out one of the world’s largest insurance companies, agreeing to lend AIG $85bn in exchange for a nearly 80 per cent stake in the company.

 AIG’s bail-out brings to about $900bn the total of US rescue efforts to stabilise the financial system and housing market.